Discord: Why the messaging app is under scrutiny – DW – 10/11/2024

 The platform has become a meeting place for those who follow counterculture narratives, including the incel (involuntary celibate) movement, hacking groups and cryptocurrency investors.

-Groups espousing controversial political views or spreading hatred and extremist propaganda were able to flourish on the platform because of Discord's privacy rules and lax content moderation standards, compared to rivals Facebook, Instagram and X.
+Groups espousing controversial political views or spreading hatred and extremist propaganda have been able to flourish on the platform because of Discord's privacy rules and lax content moderation standards, compared to rivals Facebook, Instagram and X.

 The platform insists it has strengthened its practices against online harms in recent years, especially those faced by young users.